GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 <div class="doc-config-highlight" markdown=1>

-⚙️ **Configuration alert:**
+⚙️ **Configuration alert (for the downstream sites only):**

-For this GraphQL query to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint on each of the downstream sites needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled.
+For this GraphQL query to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled

 </div>